stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/11_ppsd_visualization.md

 stefan@hausmeister:~/tutorial/psysmon_output$
 ~~~

-## Create the ppsd collection node
+## Create the ppsd collection
-Create a collection node named `ppsd` and add the collection node `time window looper` to the collection.
+Create a collection named `ppsd` and add the collection node `time window looper` to the collection.
 Then select the `time window looper` node in the collection listbox and add the `processing stack` and then the `compute PPSD` looper collection node.
-Both of these nodes are `looper children` and will be added to the time window looper as sub-nodes.
+Both of these nodes are `looper children` and will be added to the time window looper as child-nodes.
+Check the correct order of the child-nodes.
+The 'processing stack' should be on top of the 'compute PPSD' node.

-The goal is to compute daily PPSD images for your data set.

-The time window looper splits the specified time range into time windows and for each time window, the child nodes of the looper are executed.

 {% include insert_image.html key="create-ppsd-collection" %}

 ## Configure the time window looper
 Open the preferences editor of the `time window looper` using the context menu.

+The time window looper splits the specified time range into time windows and executes the child-nodes for each time window.

+The goal is to compute daily PPSD images for your data set.

-As mentioned above, we aim for daily sliding time windows.
-The window length and window overlap is not relevant for the daily window mode and th We will set the time window looper preferences accordingly.
-To keep the execution fast, we will select only the components MIT:XX:A:DPZ and MOR:XX:A:DPZ.
+To keep the execution fast, select only the two components MIT:XX:A:DPZ and MOR:XX:A:DPZ.

 ### Components
 Set the following preferences in the `components` panel: